-A fiery hot pepper sauce, my Peri Peri Sauce recipe is not for the faint of heart, although it can be tamed down for those wanting a slightly milder sauce.
-Used as either a side or a marinade, it has a citrusy, garlicky kick that is great with both chicken and seafood or to possibly light up a Bloody Mary cocktail.
+A fiery hot pepper sauce, my Peri-Peri Sauce recipe is not for the faint of heart.
+Although it can be tamed down for those wanting a slightly milder sauce.
+My homemade Peri Peri Sauce can be used as either a side or a marinade.
+It has a citrusy, garlicky kick that is great with both chicken and seafood or to possibly light up a Bloody Mary cocktail.

 - 1 Tablespoon Salt

 - 1 Teaspoon Red Pepper Flakes

 - Have a cool saucepan ready to receive the pureed ingredients